JulianWDev/MetData/docs/assignments/four.md

 ```
 ![plot](./plot.png)

-Red dots are all the cafes, resturants and bars.
+Red dots are all the cafes, restaurants and bars.
 The blue dots are the nodes in the street network 10 min from our core location.

 ```Python
 restaurant["x"] = restaurant.centroid.x